lavendarqueen/Professional-README-Generator/README.md

 Link to video walk-through: https://drive.google.com/open?id=1-50EuAK8FH94I5sFVpicfo51V10SRw-h&usp=drive_fs

-## Contribution
+## Contributions

-Fork my repo and send a pull request.
+Contributions in the interest of sharing ideas and concepts are sincerely welcomee.
+Please fork my repo and send a pull request with your improvements.

 ## Tests